Cannabis / Marijuana

 Vaporisers provide a direct alternative to smoking cannabis whilst reducing exposure to potentially harmful smoke.
 There are several types, but they all heat the cannabis enough that the drug chemicals evaporate and can be inhaled, without heating it enough that it burns.
 The vapour can still be irritating and can cause coughing.

-The drug chemicals in cannabis dissolve in fat, so some users prepare food containing butter or oil, such as brownies, with the drug.
+The drug chemicals in cannabis dissolve in fat, so some users prepare food such as brownies containing cannabis-infused butter or oil.
 Cannabis prepared with milk and butter (‘bhang’), in a tea or other drink, is a traditional method of consumption in the Indian subcontinent.
-Whilst this eliminates the harms of inhaling smoke, caution with dose is essential.
+Whilst eating or drinking cannabis eliminates the harms of inhaling smoke, caution with dose is essential.
 Eating cannabis is more associated with accidental over-consumption, as the effects don’t come on as fast as they do with smoking, so a user can eat lots without realising the potency, and then find it is kicking in far too strongly an hour or so later.
 The effects last much longer too: up to 8 hours or more.

 There have been cases of the unintended consumption of cannabis-laced food when it has been left around.
 This can be both dangerous and highly distressing.
 Children and even pets have needed treatment after this.